EikeEsders/starter-hugo-academic/content/addons/index.md

 ***Additional acitivities***

-PhD Representative of the CRC 1375 since 2021
+I was elected to be the PhD Representative of the CRC 1375 for the next year.
+Thanks guys!

 ***Supervision***

 Bachelorthesis - Max Stocker (2021): Influence of water surface and bubble bursting on near-surface turbulence in a wind tunnel